codewjm/Willard-Marett/README.md

 # About Me

 I am a full stack software engineer seeking to work with a talented team where I can both deliver and grow.
-I have developed several full-stack web applications, each entirely from scratch.
+I have developed several full-stack web applications, each entirely from the ground up.

 ## Tech Stack